The National Curriculum provides pupils with an introduction to the essential knowledge that they need to be educated citizens.

 Debate, question, challenge

-A HANDS ON, CREATIVE CURRICULUM THAT ENCOURAGES MASTERY OF LIFE LONG SKILLS
+A HANDS ON, CREATIVE CURRICULUM THAT ENCOURAGES MASTERY OF LIFE-LONG KNOWLEDGE, SKILLS AND UNDERSTANDING

 We strive for learning experiences at East Farleigh to be meaningful and enjoyable for children.
 We aim to achieve this through incorporating these five essential aspects into our sequences of teaching and learning:Jonasson (2007)